Review: Strange Sally Diamond by Liz Nugent

 Home Before Dark is a little bit spooky with a touch of Amityville vibes and lots of that signature Sager misdirection and twisty-twists.
 But it does read like more of a mystery-thriller.

-When Maggie Holt’s father dies, she inherits the haunted house she lived in for 15 days when she was 5-years-old, totally unaware that her father still owned it.
+When Maggie Holt’s father dies – totally unaware that her father still owns it – she inherits the haunted house she lived in for 15 days when she was 5 years old.
 She and her parents fled in the middle of the night from Baneberry Hall and never returned, claiming the house was going to murder them, basically.
 Her father even wrote a bestseller about it that gained the family national fame and scorn.
 Just like the real Amityville – who many believe was a long-con by the family – not everyone believes the Holt family’s claims.
 Not even Maggie.

 scary movie GIF